 #4: Replace Your Cheap Bar Stuff

 My first set of bar tools was an inexpensive, glass and plastic bar set.
 I thought it was great until the shaker top started to leak.
 I then purchased my first set of shaker tins and it really changed how my drinks turned out.
 Most recently, I upgraded to this complete set, thanks to A Bar Above.
-It works so well, is dishwasher safe, and looks so good on my counter.
-So, maybe you have a couple of items that need to be replaced, or a bottle of cheap liquor that works but isn’t the best tasting.
+It works so well, is dishwasher safe, and looks great on my counter.
+Maybe you have a couple of items that need to be replaced, or a bottle of cheap liquor that works but isn’t the best tasting.
 You don’t have to spend a lot of money to upgrade your home bar.
 Just pick one or two things to get started with.
 Like instead of using your everyday drinking glasses, buy a set of nice rocks glasses.
 It will make your home feel like you’re out somewhere special.

 Step #5: Read Your Cocktail Books